 Institution: University of Leicester

 Professor Karl Ryder is a Professor of Physical Chemistry at the University of Leicester.
-Professor Ryder specialises in the applied study of electrodynamics and nucleation/growth processes at electrified interfaces of metals and other polymer based materials in novel ionic liquid solvents.
+He specialises in the applied study of electrodynamics and nucleation/growth processes at electrified interfaces of metals and other polymer based materials in novel ionic liquid solvents.

 His research interests include electrochemical deposition and dissolution processes, surfaces and interfacial structure.